unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `to`

-> This attribute represents the characters that are output from the transform.
+> This attribute value represents the characters that are output from the transform.
 >
 > If this attribute is absent, it indicates that the no characters are output, such as with a backspace transform.
 >